Rina Aiuchi: 2012–present: Post-retirement and comeback

 In September 2012, Aiuchi announced that she had founded a dog clothing company, Bon Bon Copine.
 Soon, she achieved success as a businesswoman, leading the company to success with 50 million yen of the yearly turnover.

 In September 2015, Aiuchi appeared on the Japanese television music show, The Karaoke Battle and covered "Hello, Again (Mukashi Kara Aru Basho)" by My Little Lover and "Love Story" by Namie Amuro.
 The appearance marked her comeback to the music industry and since then, she has performed at several shows.
 In April 2018, Aiuchi released her first song since 2010, "Warm Prayer" under the name of R. The song managed to enter a top on the RecoChoku high-resolution songs chart.
 Aiuchi released her first studio album in ten years, Ring, in March 2020.

 In March 2021, Aiuchi accused her former producer of the sexual harassments and filed a lawsuit against her former talent agent, Giza Artist, seeking 10 million yen, alleging that they did not protect her from the harassments.
 In the same month, Aiuchi announced that she would resume the musical activities under her former stage name, Rina Aiuchi.

+On October 13, 2022, Osaka District Court dismissed Aiuchi's lawsuit, ruled that the harassment is not recognized; her appeal at Osaka High Court rejected on April 21, 2023, ruled that her sexual harassment claim is not credible.